 Treatment is usually considered when (or ideally before) functional disability occurs.
 It aims to restore hand function and prevent progression.
 Once contracture develops, early referral is recommended.
 This is because contracture and disability can become irreversible due to ligament remodelling; early referral means surgeons are then best placed to decide on the timing of any interventions.
 Surgical treatment is usually considered when the MCP joint is bent forwards by 30-45° and cannot be straightened; or the proximal interphalangeal joint is bent permanently by 10-20°.

-Although surgical procedures such as fasciectomy or fasciotomy are often used for advanced disease, recent advances in the management of Dupuytren's disease have shown benefit of less invasive treatments, such as injectable collagenase Clostridium histolyticum (Xiapex®) and radiotherapy, particularly for early disease.
-Efficacy of injectable collagenase in the early stages of Dupuytren's contracture appears to be equivalent to surgery; however, recurrence rates are still an issue, reported as 47% at five years.
+Although surgical procedures such as fasciectomy or fasciotomy are often used for advanced disease, recent advances in the management of Dupuytren's disease have shown benefit of less invasive treatments, such as radiotherapy, particularly for early disease.

 A review by the Royal College of Radiologists (RCR) states radiotherapy is effective before contracture develops and in early stages but should not be used in more advanced disease.
-The current National Institute for Health and Care Excellence (NICE) guidance states that the evidence on the safety and efficacy of radiation therapy for early Dupuytren's disease is limited in quantity and there is uncertainty about the natural history of early Dupuytren's disease, and therefore that the procedure should only be used with special arrangements for clinical governance, consent and audit or research.
+The current NICE guidance states that the evidence on the safety and efficacy of radiation therapy for early Dupuytren's disease is limited in quantity and there is uncertainty about the natural history of early Dupuytren's disease, and therefore that the procedure should only be used with special arrangements for clinical governance, consent and audit or research.